 When using Vivado’s PCIe IPs (XDMA, QDMA, and Integrated Block) you must constrain the PCIe lanes manually to the transceiver bank’s lanes.
 Within the IP Wizard it is recommended to select Mode “Advanced”, then the “GT Settings” tab will become available.
 Within the “GT Settings” tab select “true” for “Disable GT Channel LOC Constraint.
 This will ensure there are no BEL constraint conflicts with these lanes and the manual constraints.
-Please see the SZG-PCIEX4 Tutorial for a guide on correctly constraining these lanes for your product.
+Please see the SZG-PCIEX4 Reference Design for a guide on correctly constraining these lanes for your product.

 The Vivado PCIe IPs provide XDC files as part of their generated output products which constrain the LOC of the transceiver bank’s lanes to the PCIe lanes as specified in Appendix B of PG213: “PCIe lane 0 is placed in the topmost GT of the top-most GT Quad by default.
 Subsequent lanes use the next available GTs moving vertically down the device as the lane number increments.”
 This results in automated LOC constraints for the PCIe’s lanes and transceiver bank’s lanes having the following connections: 0->3, 1->2, 2->1, 3->0.
 The SZG-PCIeX4 connected to your device through the TXR4 port will have a 0->0, 1->1, 2->2, 3->3 lane connection and is incompatible for automated pin constraints through Xilinx IPs.

 Host Powered Enumeration